hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

   **\| jsonata  "series\[subject.type = 'TOTAL']"**
   **\| scope "buckets"**
   **\| project "timestamp"=todatetime("timestamp"), "Carbon Emissions (kgCO2e)"="value"**
-* Vizualization: **Time Series**
+* Visualization: **Time Series**
   * Unit: **Number**

 <img
     src="/img/2022-10-19-20_07_50-hpe-com-using-infinity-uql-native-api-calls-grafana-—-mozilla-firefox.png"
   />

-Note: JSONata is an open source expression language that is used for querying and transforming JSON data.
-You can refer to the following [JSONata Cheatsheet](https://www.stedi.com/docs/mappings/jsonata-cheatsheet) for tons of examples on how to manipulate json data.
+Note: JSONata is an open-source expression language that is used for querying and transforming JSON data.
+You can refer to the following [JSONata Cheatsheet](https://www.stedi.com/docs/mappings/jsonata-cheatsheet) for tons of examples on how to manipulate JSON data.

 ### Carbon footprint report (each server)